TezosRio/taps/README.md

 5) Now we are going to update it from github repository with the commands:

-   git fetch -all
+   sudo git fetch --all

-   git reset -hard origin master
+   sudo git reset --hard origin/master

 6) Start Lucee with the command:  sudo /opt/lucee/lucee_ctl start